Microsoft KNOWS That Compute and Other IaaS Costs in Azure Are Too Damn High Compared to Running RDS On-Premises Or Via an MSP Partner

 If you are an MSP and want to run RDS, you can buy the Windows Server OS licensing AND the RDS licensing on a month-to-month basis, using Microsoft’s SPLA program.
 This is great for MSPs offering desktops/apps as a service, and their clients who don’t have the capital to make a CapEx investment in their own hardware.
 Everybody pays month-to-month, which is more expensive over time then a CapEx upfront buy, but it’s manageable and a win-win for both parties.

-Microsoft has turned the above on its head with Windows Virtual Desktop.
-As of this article, the ONLY operating system hosted in Windows Virtual Desktop that supports a monthly licensing option for access rights is Windows 10 multisession (or legacy Windows 7 if you really want to run that).
-Basically, you need one of a few flavors of Microsoft 365 subscriptions or Windows 10 subscriptions (but not the base, least expensive levels) to get your WVD access license to connect to Win 10/Win 7 in Azure.
+Microsoft has turned the above on its head with Azure Virtual Desktop.
+As of this article, the ONLY operating systems hosted in Azure Virtual Desktop that support a monthly licensing option for access rights is Windows 10 multisession and Windows 11 multisession (or legacy Windows 7 if you really want to run that).
+Basically, you need one of a few flavors of Microsoft 365 subscriptions or Windows 10 subscriptions (but not the base, least expensive levels) to get your AVD access license to connect to Win 10/Win 11/Win 7 in Azure.

-But wait, there’s another catch – you cannot use a non-Windows device (e.g. Macbook, IPad, Chromebook, etc) to access Windows 10 multisession unless you have a Microsoft 365 E3/E5/F3/Business/ A3/A5/Student Use Benefits license.
-That means buying a less expensive Windows 10 subscription without Microsoft 365 is a non-starter if your users have non-Windows devices.
+But wait, there’s another catch – you cannot use a non-Windows device (e.g. Macbook, IPad, Chromebook, etc) to access Windows 10 or Windows 11 multisession unless you have a Microsoft 365 E3/E5/F3/Business/ A3/A5/Student Use Benefits license.
+That means buying a less expensive Windows 10 / Windows 11 subscription without Microsoft 365 is a non-starter if your users have non-Windows devices.

 The REALLY crappy thing for Managed Service Providers (MSPs) and Independent Software Vendors (ISVs) who host their applications over RDS or RemoteApp, is the complete absence of any sort of SPLA program to allow them to purchase or resell monthly access licenses for their clients, to access Windows Server VMs hosted in Azure.
 Currently, they or their client must purchase full, perpetual CALs up front, in order to run workloads on Windows Server VMs.
 Why is this so bad?

-It effectively freezes out most of those MSPs and ISVs from using WVD as a platform for hosting desktops or applications.
+It effectively freezes out most of those MSPs and ISVs from using AVD as a platform for hosting desktops or applications.
 Why?

 - Very few MSPs or ISVs will want to assume the capital risk of purchasing full perpetual CALs for customers who may leave within a few months – they must have a monthly option.